 In this section, we review the existing empirical literature on people's preferences about distributive justice in health care.
-Specifically, we focus on evidence, or lack thereof, for the assertion that people tend to prioritize by severity (subsection 2a) and that they fully aggregate existing claims on public resources (subsection 2b).
+Specifically, we focus on evidence, or lack thereof, for the assertion that people tend to prioritize by severity (Section 3.
+1) and that they fully aggregate existing claims on public resources (Section 3.2).

-Decisions about the allocation of health care resources are about making trade-offs.
-However, when people are asked to make trade-offs, which are often difficult, many of them provide non-trade responses.
-These refusals to prioritize may be expressions of deeply held moral beliefs, but they may also represent "protest" responses when people are resistant to the idea of having to make difficult trade-offs (Damschroder et al., 2007).
-In order to properly interpret and account for people's preferences, it is important to understand what drives such non-trade responses.
-We now review two types of such responses that are pertinent to our investigation: so-called "equivalence refusals" and "off-scale refusals".
+Decisions about the allocation of healthcare resources are about making trade-offs.
+However, when people are asked to make trade-offs, which are often difficult, many of them provide nontrade responses.
+These refusals to prioritize may be expressions of deeply held moral beliefs, but they may also represent "protest" responses when people are resistant to the idea of having to make difficult trade-offs (Damschroder et al. 2007).
+In order to properly interpret and account for people's preferences, it is important to understand what drives such nontrade responses.
+We now review two types of such responses that are pertinent to our investigation: so-called "equivalence refusals" and "off-scale refusals."

-2a.
-Refusals to Prioritize by Severity
+3.1 Refusals to Prioritize by Severity

-A prominent way in which individuals refuse to prioritize between two programmes that can fully cure the same number of people who have health conditions of different severity is to declare that these programmes should have equal priority (Damschroder et al. 2007, p.
-266).
+A prominent way in which individuals refuse to prioritize between two programs that can fully cure the same number of people who have health conditions of different severity is to declare that these programs should have equal priority (Damschroder et al. 2007, 266).
 This form of denial of priority by severity in same-sized group cases is known as an "equivalence refusal" and contradicts all commonly employed priority-setting principles as well as the unorthodox, limited aggregative ones considered here.
 (Note that not every equivalence response to a priority-setting question is an equivalence refusal.
 The latter are, by definition, only those that cannot be explained through any of the theories of distributive justice outlined.)

-Nord (1995) and Damschroder et al. (2007, p.
-266) point out that it is unclear how to properly interpret such responses - whether to count them at as considered moral judgements that express a strong preference for ensuring equal access to treatment for everyone in need (even when needs are substantially different), or whether to regard them as reflecting people's unwillingness to make difficult choices.
+Nord (1995) and Damschroder et al. (2007, 266) point out that it is unclear how to interpret such responses-whether to count them as considered moral judgments that express a strong preference for ensuring equal access to treatment for everyone in need (even when needs are substantially different), or whether to regard them as reflecting people's unwillingness to make difficult choices.

-In this subsection, we review existing empirical evidence on the prevalence of such refusals.
-We will use this as a proxy to estimate the share of the public who do not prioritize by severity in fixed-number cases.
+In this section, we review existing empirical evidence on the prevalence of such refusals.
+We will use this as a proxy for the share of the public who do not prioritize by severity in fixed-number cases.